-Settled down nicely at 37A, the crew had no problems with me taking cabin photos!
-They knew at once that I was an aviation enthusiast, as they had encountered quite a number not too long ago!
+The crew had no problem with me taking cabin photos.
+They knew at once that I was an aviation enthusiast, as they had encountered a few recently.

-See how small this toilet is, I had a hard time inside it.
+The toilet is very small and I had a hard time fitting myself in it.

 What's inside the seat pocket?

-I like this new version of GA's safety card, looks much nicer than the previous version.
+I like this new version of GA's safety card, nicer than the previous version.

 I was pleasantly surprised to receive a snack box for such a short flight!